jteijema/synergy-simulations-website/README.md

 ## License

-This project is licensed under the terms of the Apache-2.0 license.
+This project is licensed under the terms of the Attribution 4.0 International (CC BY 4.0).
 See the LICENSE.md file for details.